haesleinhuepf/napari-workflows/README.md

 This repository contains data structures for managing image processing workflows in napari.
 There are no user interface in this repository as it serves as backend.
-Multiple front-ends managing the workflows are available in these napari plugins:
+Multiple front-ends for manually managing workflows are available in these napari plugins:
 * [napari_pyclesperanto_assistant](https://github.com/clesperanto/napari_pyclesperanto_assistant)
 * [napari-workflow-optimizer](https://github.com/haesleinhuepf/napari-workflow-optimizer)
 * [napari-workflow-inspector](https://github.com/haesleinhuepf/napari-workflow-inspector)